Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Adam was… well, he was doing exactly what Jack had predicted.
 He was trying to Make It All Better.
 It was like watching the biggest puppy *ever* who’d just been told off and wanted to make up.

 Firth plopped down on the couch and pulled the huge lump into a sideways shoulder-hug, then beckoned for Blaczynski to join him.
-They got comfortable---the Operators always got comfortable first---and then it was up to the techs to find whatever little nooks and crannies were left over to squeeze into.
+They got comfortable - the Operators always got comfortable first - and then it was up to the techs to find whatever little nooks and crannies were left over to squeeze into.

 Costello arrived shortly after Jack found a mercifully crush-free spot on the floor next to Moho, and launched into the briefing with only the minimum of preamble.